 For example, a student can ask AI to explain a physics concept in simple language or create a revision plan for exams.
 This can make learning easier, especially when students are studying alone.

 However, students should avoid using AI only to get answers.
 The better use is to ask AI to explain the process.
 Learning happens when you understand the “why,” not only the final answer.
+Students who want structured learning can also explore an AI course for beginners to understand the basics properly.

 Common Mistakes When Using AI Tools